sinhaZ/dpt-circular2-junior-software-engineer/README.md

 6. Create a button named character which will find 3rd character of any name.
 7. Create a button named space which will replace space with hyphens.

 Optional <br/> 6.
-Create a button named sort which will sort the characters of any name.
+Create a button named sort which will sort the characters of any name using bubble sort algorithm..

 ==============================================================